ghostserverd/mediaserver-docker/README.md

 ```
 ---
 # About
 This is an automated media server set up in docker containers via docker-compose.
-The goal of this project is to automate as much of the installation and configuration as possible.
+The goal of this project is to automate as much of the installation and configuration as possible while maintaining simplicity of the setup (no ansible playbooks or fancy bash scripts) to avoid making it a complete black box.

 The end result of this setup is a media server with the following components
 - `plex`